4elta/recon/README.md

                         overwrite existing result files -d character, --delimiter character
-                        character used to delimit columns in the 'commands.csv' and 'services.csv' files (default: ',') --ignore_uid          ignore the warning about incorrect UID.
+                        character used to delimit columns in the 'commands.csv' and 'services.csv' files (default: ',') --ignore_uid          ignore the warning about potentially lacking permissions.
 ```

 After running the scanner, the results directory (e.g. `recon/`) will contain the following files/directories: